12 of My Favorite Amazing European Cities

 Both are stunning!

-On my most recent visit I took an historical walking tour and went inside Dublin City Hall which I highly recommend.
+On a recent visit I took an historical walking tour and went inside Dublin City Hall which I highly recommend.

 It’s a beautiful building with statues of some important people from Irish history.